YBKy/The-Bibites-Vanilla-Expanded-Modpack/README.md

 # The-Bibites-Vanilla-Expanded-Modpack
 A Modpack for the Bibites containing Mods which could be resonably added to the base game.

-Activating/deactivating mods and chaging their settings can be done in the config.txt file in the games Mods folder
+Activating/deactivating mods and changing their settings can be done in the config.txt file in the games Mods folder

 ## Instalation Guide
 1) make a backup save of your Bibites folder somehwere